 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched, ridged design comprising timber rafters clad with slates over timber sarking boards.
-Limited access was gained into the roof void areas from ceiling hatches within the living room and bedroom.
-Rainwater fittings Visually inspected with the aid of binoculars where Namwater Intilitys appropriate.
-Gutters and downpipes are of a mixed cast iron and uPVC manufacture.
-Main walls Visually in an actual with the sid of him sudges where Main Walls Visually inspected with the aid of binoculars where appropriate.
+The roof is of pitched design and comprise timber rafters clad with asbestos tiles and profiled metal.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The rainwater fittings are of uPVC manufacture.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of a traditional solid sandstone externally pointed with the extension walls appearing to be of a cavity block design externally rendered.
+The main outer walls appear to be brick/block cavity construction, roughcast renderd externally.
+There is also an extension area which appears to be formed in single leaf timber and timber clad.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of a sealed unit, double glazed, timber casement and Velux pattern.
-The external door is of a timber design.
-External desertions Warrally in an act of External decorations Visually inspected.
-External woodwork is painted.
-Conservatories / porches Not applicable. · , 1
+The windows are of uPV manufacture.
+The external doors are formed in uPVC.
+External decorations Visually inspected.
+The external decorations are painted.